frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 ### * * *

-On our way back to the inn, we passed a place that didn’t so much beckon as lean—a bar stooped low against the street, its timbers warped and crooked as a drunkard’s grin.
+On our way back to the inn, we passed a place that didn’t so much beckon as lean.
+A bar stooped low against the street, its timbers warped and crooked as a drunkard’s grin.
 The windows wore a fog of old smoke and older whispers, curling up to rest against the ceiling like lazy ghosts with no one left to haunt.

-We stepped inside on the kind of whim that knows just when to tug at your coat.
-Bast halted mid-step, eyes catching on something in the corner.
-A vessel sat there: all glass and brass, shaped like a chimera’s dream—tall and coiled, lit from within by slow-burning charcoal.
+We stepped inside, guided by the sort of whim that always seems to know precisely when to tug at your coat.
+Bast halted in mid-step, his eyes drawn to something in the corner.
+There sat a vessel made of glass and brass, its form twisting upward in a shape that might have been inspired by a chimera's wild imagining.
+It stood tall and coiled, glowing from within where slow-burning charcoal cast a gentle, restless light.

 “What’s that?” he asked, tilting his head like a crow watching a ring glint in the dust.

-“A hookah,” I said, which was no real answer at all.
-I explained it as I always do—half truth, half poetry—speaking of water and heat, coils of smoke and flame.
-By the end of it, Bast’s grin stretched wide, the kind of grin a boy gets the first time he’s handed a blade.
-He inhaled deeply, coughed spectacularly, then laughed so bright and quick the whole bar turned to stare.
+“A hookah,” I said.
+The words did not really answer the question.
+I explained it as I always did, weaving together half-truth and poetry.
+I spoke of water mingling with heat, of smoke and flame curling and coiling together.
+By the time I finished, Bast’s grin had grown impossibly wide.
+It was the kind of smile a boy wears the first time someone places a blade in his hand.
+He drew in a deep breath, then coughed so hard it almost seemed like a performance, and laughed so brightly and suddenly that the whole bar turned to look.

 “Mortals make the strangest things,” he said once he caught his breath.
-“These were mentioned in the *Celum Tinture,* you know.
+“These were mentioned in the ‘Celum Tinture’, you know.
 A glass heart that breathes, gifted to men by a fae who thought them too glum.”

 It was then the men at the table across the room began to mutter, their voices low and sharp as flint.
 The biggest of them lumbered over, his eyes flicking between the hookah and Bast’s unearthly beauty.
-“Pretty boy like you don’t belong here,” he growled, reaching out to shove him.
+“Pretty boys like you don’t belong here,” he growled, reaching out to shove him.

 I stepped between them, my voice soft, precise, and edged like a whetted blade.
 “It might be best if you went back to your table,” I said, looking him dead in the eye.
 He hesitated long enough for the others to lose their nerve and drag him away.

 Later, when the quiet returned, Bast’s golden eyes turned to mine.
 “Thank you, Reshi,” he said, quiet but warm.

 “And what does that mean, then?”
 I asked, the word curling like the smoke between us.

 Bast’s grin turned sly as a fox’s.
 “It means the cleverest of clever.
 The perfect friend.
 The fucking boss.”

-I laughed—a true laugh, the first in what felt like days—and let the title settle onto my shoulders like a well-worn cloak.
+I laughed, a true laugh, the first in what felt like days.
+I let the title settle onto my shoulders as easily as a well-worn cloak.

 ### ~ ~ ~